 This data point is obvious, but certainly not glamorous.
 And because it seems less-than-glamorous, many financial professionals don’t discuss it, especially with high-income and/or high-net worth clients.

-And if they want to give you a quick test to place you in Star Wars category box or other canned profile, remember that those tests are likely designed more for entertainment than for actually helping you improve your financial life.
+And if a financial professional wants to give you a quick test to place you in Star Wars category box or other canned profile, remember that those tests are likely designed more for entertainment than for actually helping you improve your financial life.